Every church has a culture. But how do you know if your church culture is toxic?

 You create a culture whether you intend to or not.

-Part of shaping a healthy culture is being aware of the signs of toxic culture and the signs of health.
+Part of shaping a healthy church culture is being aware of the signs of toxic and healthy cultures.
 I blogged about the early warning signs that a person may be toxic here.
-But organizations have different signs than individuals do.
+But organizations have different symptoms than individuals do.

 One sure sign of a toxic culture is that you have to play politics to get anything done.

 You know things have gotten political in your church when: